IdanBahar/-crypto-advisor/README.md

+# Personal Note
+Thank you for the opportunity.
+Joining your team would be a meaningful full-circle moment in my professional journey.

 # Crypto Advisor Dashboard

 A smart and personalized cryptocurrency dashboard that brings together market data, news, AI insights, and user feedback — all in one clean experience.